Cardano Governance

 05

-Rationale Drafting
+Rationale drafting

 Two voting rationales are drafted—one for the constitutional assessment and another for the DRep decision.